alegue87/masonite-moma/README.md

 - Scheduler High Rate
   - Parallel jobs execution
-  - Load / discharge Job from database
+  - Load / discharge Jobs from database
+  - Dynamic code loading ( at runtime, no watchdog or --reload flag )

 ## Load migrations and seeds